Breword/tmux/Modifier-Keys.md

 ~~~~

 Then if pressing the key shows the `list-keys` output, tmux is recognizing the
 key.
-Steps if it does not recognize it are in the next section; and if it does
+Steps if it does not recognise it are in the next section; and if it does
 are in the following.

 #### tmux is not recognizing the key